 Host or the tooth surface

 The structure of the tooth plays an important role in the tooth decay process.
 The tooth enamel is the outermost part of the tooth and hence is the first layer that is involved in a decay process.
 Enamel is the strongest part of your body.
 However, when the acids from the bacteria remain on the enamel for long hours, your tooth enamel dissolves.
-This weakens the tooth and makes it easy for the bacteria to reach the dentin, which I sth dinner layer of the tooth.
+This weakens the tooth and makes it easy for the bacteria to reach the dentin, which is the inner layer of the tooth.

 Our mouth is the home for many types of bacteria.
-But one particular type of bacteria called the Streptococcus mutans is the reason for cavities.
+But one particular type of bacteria called the Streptococcus mutans is the reason for cavities and tooth infection.
 These bacteria strive well in an acidic environment.
 And they also produce acids that damage the tooth enamel.
 These bacteria are tightly adherent to the dental plaque.

 Foods that are rich in sugars and are sticky supply the bacteria with the substrate to generate acids.
 The longer the food remains on the tooth surface and the more frequent the supply of these high sugar foods, then the greater is the chance of the tooth developing a cavity.
 It is, hence, advisable to avoid in-between meal snacks, especially for children.